 If you are doing ye olde school waterfally spec-driven-development, that spec has to be pretty solid.

-Even when you're acting more agile, a stable spec is a pretty powerful helper.
+Even when you're acting more agile, a stable core set of requirements is a pretty powerful helper.
 It means the team can be far more confident about what they're doing and less likely to be demoralised by expectations of each day meaning a new chunk of rewrite.

 If you can't do it in the command line, you can't automate it